toPromise method is a method form Rxjs library, It is used to convert an observable to a promise.

 So this is how toPromise issue of undefined is resolved by the firstValueFrom and lastValueFrom methods.

-If you like this blog please share it with your friends and also comment if you have any doubt or suggestion.
+If you like this blog please share it with your friends and also comment if you have any doubts or suggestions.